Healthy Blueberry Scones

 For the frosting, I used my Cashew Cream “Cheese” frosting, without the apple cider vinegar.

-How to Serve These Healthy Blueberry Scones
+How to Serve These Blueberry Scones

 I love using my cashew cream cheese frosting recipe as a glaze to top off these scones.